-Since the family foundation income of the founder and beneficiaries is subject to personal income tax, it will not be liable to inheritance and donation tax.
+The family foundation income of the founder and beneficiaries is subject to personal income tax, and therefore is not subject to inheritance and gift tax.

-Importantly, property passed and payments made to a natural person as a result of the foundation's dissolution will be subject to personal income tax, the amount of which will depend on the degree of kinship between the beneficiary and the founder.
-Only a portion of property passed and payments made to a founder or founder's relatives belonging to the closest kinship group as a result of the foundation's dissolution will be exempt from personal income tax.
-It will correspond to the proportion appropriate for this founder specified in the inventory of property.
+Importantly, property passed and payments made to a natural person as a result of the foundation's dissolution are subject to personal income tax, the amount of which depends on the degree of kinship between the beneficiary and the founder.
+Only a portion of property passed and payments made to a founder or founder's relatives belonging to the closest kinship group as a result of the foundation's dissolution is exempt from personal income tax.
+This corresponds to the founder's pro rata share specified in the inventory of property.

-Family foundations will enjoy a subjective exemption from corporate income tax.
-This means that the exemption will cover free-of-charge acquisitions of assets, e.g., from the founder (providing a family foundation with assets will be tax-neutral), as well as income obtained by the family foundation from the activities it carries out, to the extent permitted by the Act on the Family Foundation.
+Family foundations enjoy a subjective exemption from corporate income tax.
+This means that the exemption covers acquisition of assets without consideration, e.g. from the founder (providing assets to a family foundation is tax-neutral), as well as income obtained by the family foundation from the activities it carries out, to the extent permitted by the Family Foundation Act.

-However, no exemption will be available in income tax on payments made by the foundation to a beneficiary or a founder, as well as on property transferred in connection with the dissolution of the family foundation.
-The tax will be set at 15% of the value of payments rendered or made available by the foundation, directly or indirectly, to the beneficiary or the founder or of the revenue corresponding to the value of property transferred to support development of the family foundation.
+However, no exemption is available for income tax on payments made by the foundation to a beneficiary or a founder, as well as on property transferred in connection with dissolution of a family foundation.
+The tax is set at 15% of the value of the benefit rendered or made available by the foundation, directly or indirectly, to the beneficiary or founder, or of the revenue corresponding to the value of property transferred to support development of the family foundation.

-It should be also noted that hidden profits will be taxed at 15% CIT and income from rental and lease of enterprise or its organized part or assets used to conduct business activity by the founder, beneficiary or entities associated with it will be taxed at 19% CIT.
+It should also be noted that hidden profits are taxed at 15% CIT, and income from rental and lease of an enterprise, or organized part of an enterprise, or assets used to conduct business activity by the founder, beneficiary or entities associated with them, is taxed at 19% CIT.